Walodja1987/xns/docgen-output/docs.md

 - For example, if the "100x" namespace was registered with price 0.1 ETH, then calling `registerName("vitalik")` with 0.1 ETH registers "vitalik.100x".
 - Each address can own at most one name.
-- Names are always linked to the caller's address and cannot be assigned to another address.
+- With `registerName(label)`, names are always linked to the caller's address and cannot be assigned to another address.

 ### Sponsorship via authorization (EIP-712 + EIP-1271)
 - `registerNameWithAuthorization` allows a sponsor (`msg.sender`) to pay and register a name for a recipient